 Principles for Release of Data

-Only de-identified aggregated data will be released except as specified below
+Only de-identified aggregated data will be released except as specified below:

 No identified client data may be released without informed consent unless otherwise specified by Vermont State and Federal confidentiality laws.
 All requests for such information must be addressed to the Partner Agency where the data was collected.